open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

   * `service` Kubernetes service to resolve, e.g. `lb-svc.lb-ns`.
 If no namespace is specified, an attempt will be made to infer the namespace for this collector, and if this fails it will fall back to the `default` namespace.
   * `ports` port to be used for exporting the traces to the addresses resolved from `service`.
 If `ports` is not specified, the default port 4317 is used.
 When multiple ports are specified, two backends are added to the load balancer as if they were at different pods.
 * The `routing_key` property is used to route spans to exporters based on different parameters.
 This functionality is currently enabled only for `trace` pipeline types.
 It supports one of the following values:
   * `service`: exports spans based on their service name.
 This is useful when using processors like the span metrics, so all spans for each service are sent to consistent collector instances for metric collection.
 Otherwise, metrics for the same services are sent to different collectors, making aggregations inaccurate.
   * `traceID` (default): exports spans based on their `traceID`.
   * If not configured, defaults to `traceID` based routing.
+* The `srv` node accepts the following optional properties:
+  * `hostname` DNS SRV hostname to resolve.
+  * `port` port to be used for exporting the traces to the IP addresses resolved from `hostname`.
+If `port` is not specified, the default port 4317 is used.
+  * `interval` resolver interval in go-Duration format, e.g. `5s`, `1d`, `30m`.
+If not specified, `5s` will be used.
+  * `timeout` resolver timeout in go-Duration format, e.g. `5s`, `1d`, `30m`.
+If not specified, `1s` will be used.

 Simple example
 ```yaml